-- B.3 The power to issue an enforcement notice lies in Section 172 of the Town & Country Planning Act 1990 (as amended).
-A LPA-Council may issue a notice where it considers there has been a breach of planning control and it is expedient to do so, ie; the development is likely to be unacceptable in policy terms, or any conditions that could be imposed on any planning approval.
-The enforcement notice must specify: - (i) the land to which the notice relates; - (ii) the reasons why it is expedient to take such action - (iii) the breach of planning control complained of; - (iv) the steps required to remedy the breach; - (v) the date on which the notice comes into effect; and - (vi) the period for compliance. - B.4 There is a right of appeal.
-An appeal may be made to the Secretary of State before the Notice is due to come into effect, usually not less than 28 days after the date of issue.
-An appeal will suspend the notice until the appeal is determined.
+- B.3 The power to issue an enforcement notice lies in Section 172 of the Town and Country Planning Act 1990 (as amended).
+A Council may issue a notice where it considers there has been a breach of planning control and it is expedient to do so, i.e.; the development is unacceptable in policy terms, or planning conditions need to be imposed to make it acceptable.
+The enforcement notice must specify: - The land to which the notice relates: - The reasons why it is expedient to take such action; - The breach of planning control complained of; - The steps required to remedy the breach; - The date on which the notice comes into effect; and - The period for compliance. - B.4 There is a right of appeal to the Secretary of State.
+This must be made before the Notice is due to come into effect, usually not less than 28 days after the date of issue, and will suspend the notice until the appeal is determined.
 Failure to comply with an enforcement notice within the time specified is an offence liable to prosecution in the Magistrates Court and a fine of up to £20,000, or even imprisonment.